Welcome to the YBTC Challenge!

-The first set of study materials for the 2013–2014 Challenge cycle are now available!
+The study materials for the 2013–2014 State Challenges are now available!

 Please note: Challenge competition questions (including the Qualifying Exam) are for competition purposes ONLY.
 Students should NOT receive or use questions (from the current year or any previous years) at any point to study.
 Use of Challenge competition questions for study purposes is grounds for disqualification.
 In addition, the Chemical Educational Foundation (CEF) does not endorse or approve the use of any questions for the purposes of preparing for any level of the Challenge.